goliatone/application-core/docs/01_ABOUT.md

 ## Modules

-The heart of **core.io** is the [application context](#application-core), which loads and manages a set of core modules and which you can extend directly with custom logic or indirectly with custom modules or community modules.
+The heart of **core.io** is the [application context](#application-core), which loads and manages a set of core modules and which you can extend directly with custom logic or indirectly with application specific or community modules.

 Modules are intended to encapsulate code and make it portable.
 They also serve as glue to integrate libraries like Socket.IO or AMQP into your project.